H-4 EAD FAQs

 What if the I-140 I-797 Notice of Approval is not available or there are other difficulties with availability of documentary evidence?

-The USCIS relates it will accord flexibility.
-It might accept secondary evidence of an approved I-140 or underlying I-129 petition when primary evidence is not available.
+The USCIS might accept secondary evidence of an approved I-140 or underlying I-129 petition when primary evidence is not available.
 Such secondary evidence may include an attestation that lists information about the underlying Form I-129 or Form I-140 petition, “so that an adjudicator may be able to match the Form I-765 application with the underlying petition(s).”
 Information may include the I-797 petition, the beneficiary’s name and/or the petitioner’s name.
 If secondary evidence does not exist or cannot be obtained, an applicant may demonstrate this and submit two or more sworn affidavits by “non-parties” who have receipt numbers for the approved I-140 visa petition.
-The government indicated in the 2/26/15 Stakeholder Call that this may delay ultimate adjudication, however.
+This type of missing evidence may delay ultimate adjudication.

 What does it mean to have a 7th year or more H-1B based on AC21 106(a) and (b)?